EvgeniiDidin/meta-agl/README.md

 `meta-agl-bsp` is a layer which contains required packages to boot AGL distribution on an emulated machine(QEMU).

-* `meta-agl/meta-agl-security`
-`meta-agl-security` is a layer which contains dependencies required by the security framework(s) - not the framework(s) itself.

 * `meta-agl/meta-netboot`
 `meta-netboot` contains the netboot initrd support recipes.
 This is needed in case of booting over the network as NFS does not support the securitylabels.